CAB-Omelette/team-omelette/readme.md

 VIEW ALL CHEFS PAGE

-- [ ] Able to view a list of all chefs who have profiles on omelette
+- [x] Able to view a list of all chefs who have profiles on omelette

 - [ ] Able to click a link and view a specific chef's full profile

+VIEW ALL RESTAURANTS PAGE

+- [x] Able to view a list of all restaurants who have profiles on omelette

+- [ ] Able to click a link and view a specific restaurants's full profile